simonpic/url-shortener/README.md

 Integration tests require Docker as they use testcontainers

 ### Run the service
-To use the application you'll need a Mongodb instance, if you don't have one running on your computer you can launch one with the following command (Docker needed):
+To use the application you'll need a MongoDB instance, if you don't have one running on your computer you can launch one with the following command (Docker needed):
 ```shell
 $ docker-compose -f docker/stack-dev.yml up
 ```
-This will start a containerized Mongodb instance, this instance is meant to be used for the development.
+This will start a containerized MongoDB instance, this instance is meant to be used for the development.
 No volume is mount so data won't persist after the container is stopped.

 - To start the URL Shortener service
 ```shell
 $ ./mvnw spring-boot:run
 ```
-- To stop the Mongodb container
+- To stop the MongoDB container
 ```shell
 $ ./mvnw docker-compose -f stack-dev.yml down
 ```